 Food & Agricultural Commodity Systems Community

-The Food & Agricultural Commodities Systems Community evolved from the Green Commodities Community, founded in 2014.
-Today the Community supports 300+ members by providing a safe space to share, shape, and learn progressive practices and innovative solutions in effective collaborative action and effective food systems governance.
-The Community is founded on the principle that “Learning Works Best When It Is Shared”, and its members can benefit from a variety of services supporting their needs around learning & capacity development, networking & sharing lessons, engaging stakeholders, and finding answers on technical questions.
+The Food & Agricultural Commodities Community evolved from the Green Commodities Community, founded in 2014.
+Today the Community supports +440 members by providing a safe space to share, shape, and learn progressive practices and innovative solutions in effective collaborative action and effective food systems governance, founded on the principle that “Learning works better when it is shared”.
+Through learning & developing capacities, networking & sharing lessons and supporting practitioners with engaging their stakeholders, the community enables participants to openly share stories, successes, failures, ideas, challenges and solutions to transform food and agricultural commodity systems.
 Since 2021, the Community of Practice also counts on a highly interactive Digital Learning Platform to further promote learning exchange among practitioners.

 The Community runs facilitated dialogue and knowledge exchange based on the requests and needs of community practitioners, particularly on practices such as effective communications, systems leadership, working with power, working through conflict, inclusion, empowerment & gender equality, cultivating transparency, and strengthening integrity systems.